Are you looking for a unique Blackberry Smash recipe? You’ll love this refreshing literary cocktail inspired by Where The Crawdads Sing.

-We’ve also decided to forgo the typical rocks glass and jazz up this Blackberry Smash with a champagne flute–The Uncorked Librarian-style.
-We fancy over here.
+We’ve also decided to forgo the typical rocks glass and jazz up this smash with a champagne flute – The Uncorked Librarian-style.

 What Cocktail Tools Should You Have Handy?

 Here at TUL, we are all about keeping your drinks pretty simple.
-Less cooking time = more reading time; right?
+Less cooking time equals more reading time.

 To make this literary cocktail you will need: